1

 Level 2 Protection

 Intermediate protection.
 Purchase sensors for all your exterior doors and the main areas of your home.
 We suggest covering all ground-level windows with window sensors or glass break detectors for windows that don't open.
-We also encourage considering flood sensors, carbon monoxide detectors, medical buttons, and fire detectors for additional life safety.
+We also encourage considering flood sensors, carbon monoxide detectors, panic buttons, and fire detectors for additional life safety.
 These sensors can help prevent damages and tragedies that could otherwise be life-altering.
 Keep in mind, that some home insurance companies offer additional discounts for monitoring fire and flood in your home.

 Level 3 Protection